 - What are the treatment drivers and goals in surveyed medical oncologists’ prescribing decisions?
 What are the hidden opportunities that developers could leverage?

 - How do current therapies, such as the PARP inhibitors, perform on key clinical attributes for this patient population?

-- What are the prevailing areas of unmet need and opportunity in platinum-sensitive ovarian cancer?
+- What are the greatest areas of unmet need and most attractive opportunities for platinum-sensitive ovarian cancer?

-Markets covered: United States, United Kingdom, France, and Germany.
+Markets covered: United States, United Kingdom, France, Germany

 - Ovarian Cancer - Unmet Need - Detailed, Expanded Analysis (US/EU)

 Laura Vinuesa, DVM, M.Sc., is a Senior Business Insights Analyst in the Oncology Division at Decision Resources Group, with expertise in thyroid carcinoma and bladder cancer.
 Previously, Dr. Vinuesa was an EU Market Access Analyst in the Global Market Access Insights Team at Decision Resources Group.
 She has expertise in market access, pricing and reimbursement, health technology assessment, and health policy.

 Prior to joining Decision Resources, she worked as Market Access & Institutional Relations Analyst at Pfizer in Spain, providing support for the successful market launch of drugs for different areas: cardiovascular, oncology, mental disorder and rare disease.
 She is a Doctor of Veterinary Medicine from the Complutense University of Madrid, and holds a M.Sc. in Clinical Research and Pharmaceutical Medicine from EPHOS - School of PharmaStudies.